Top-Five Tips to Help You Land the Job of Your Dreams

 5.)
 Help Recruiters Help You

 In addition to being helpful to recruiters, you also need to establish a strong human connection with them if you can.
 Think about it this way.
-Who would you be more willing to go to bat for; a person whom you barely know or someone you have a strong relationship with?
+Who would you be more willing to go to bat for; a person whom you barely know or someone you have a decent relationship with?
 The right answer is the latter, and if you disagree with me on this, you may want to return to the top of this article and try again.

 So you want to land the job of your dreams.
 That’s awesome.
 Bright futures start with a single step forward, and this article has been designed to help you get moving in the right direction.
 I hope you’ve enjoyed it, and I thank you all for taking the time.